Inheritance Tax After a Death: UK Thresholds and Exemptions (2026/27)

 The nil-rate band (£325,000)

 The estate includes everything the person owned at the date of death: property, savings, investments, personal possessions, and the value of any gifts made within the 7 years before death.
 It also includes any assets held in certain types of trust and the payout from life insurance policies that are not written in trust.
+One change to keep in mind if you are planning ahead: for deaths on or after 6 April 2027, most unused pension funds and pension death benefits will also count as part of the estate for inheritance tax, which is not the case today.

 The residence nil-rate band (£175,000)